wazuh/wazuh-docker/README.md

 In this repository you will find the containers to run:

-* wazuh: It runs the Wazuh manager, Wazuh API and Filebeat (for integration with Elastic Stack)
+* wazuh-opendistro: It runs the Wazuh manager, Wazuh API and Filebeat OSS (for integration with ODFE)
-* wazuh-kibana: Provides a web user interface to browse through alerts data.
+* wazuh-kibana-opendistro: Provides a web user interface to browse through alerts data.
 It includes Wazuh plugin for Kibana, that allows you to visualize agents configuration and status.
-* nginx: Proxies the Kibana container, adding HTTPS (via your [own certificate or self-signed](nginx_conf/README.md)) and [Basic authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#Basic_authentication_scheme). **It is required to set up SSL certificate before deploying**
-* wazuh-elasticsearch: An Elasticsearch container (working as a single-node cluster) using Elastic Stack Docker images. **Be aware to increase the `vm.max_map_count` setting, as it's detailed in the [Wazuh documentation](https://documentation.wazuh.com/current/docker/wazuh-container.html#increase-max-map-count-on-your-host-linux).**
+* opendistro-for-elasticsearch: An Elasticsearch (ODFE) container (working as a single-node cluster) using ODFE Docker images. **Be aware to increase the `vm.max_map_count` setting, as it's detailed in the [Wazuh documentation](https://documentation.wazuh.com/current/docker/wazuh-container.html#increase-max-map-count-on-your-host-linux).**

 In addition, a docker-compose file is provided to launch the containers mentioned above.